billckr/multi-os-web-dev-setup-script/README.md

 ## License

 This project is designed for defensive security purposes only.
-Use responsibly and in compliance with your organization's security policies.
+Use responsibly and in compliance with your organization's security policies.# Test push verification - Tue Jul 22 11:30:57 PM UTC 2025